kctess5/Golang-Sample-Interpolation-Engine/readme.md

 ## Sample cloud interpolation engine in Go

-This is a simple progressively enhancing rendering engine.

 ![ex3](https://github.com/kctess5/Golang-Sample-Interpolation-Engine/blob/master/example/test_5.png)

+A simple algorithmic Go image generation engine.
+It relies on a frame buffer which interpolates the contribution of added color samples to nearby pixels.
+The result is a system which can easily be made to generate some very nice looking images.

-The current configuration gives a plesent fragmented trigonometric fade.
+The current configuration gives a pleasant fragmented trigonometric fade.
 Run with:
 ``` Bash
 go run main.go
 ```